Print Options

 • Understand the importance of blending survey data collected for research purposes with real-world administrative data

-The certificate requires completion of one required course, along with two additional courses.
-Students must achieve at least a B- grade in each course with the exception of the last term prior to graduation, and there is no pass/fail option.
+The specialization requires completion of one required course, along with two additional courses.
+Students must achieve at least a B- grade in each course and there is no pass/fail option.
 The courses do not need to be taken in a particular order.
-Students should complete the formal signup process to indicate their intention to pursue the certificate.
+Students should complete the formal signup process to indicate their intention to pursue the specialization.

 Required course